 Always consult with a licensed electrical contracting business.
 They are trained and have passed the exams by the manufacturer with respect to their products.

 In Ontario, use the contractor lookup tool on the ESA’s website, www.esasafe.com, where you can locate an LEC close to you.

-It’s important to consult with a licensed gas fitter as your standby generator needs to be tied into a gas/propane supply.
-This is another reason why this is 100% not a DIY job.
+It’s important to consult with a licensed gas fitter as well as your standby generator needs to be tied into a gas/propane supply.
+This is another reason why this is 100%, not a DIY job.

 How Do You Hook Up A Generator To A House Without A Transfer Switch

 There are 4 ways you can connect the generator to the house without a transfer switch.